OPT Construction Project Manager Jobs

 Target firms with established H-1B track records

-Large general contractors and engineering consultancies file H-1B petitions regularly.
+Large general contractors and engineering consultancies file H-1B visa petitions regularly.
 Search OFLC disclosure data to confirm which construction employers have sponsored visas before.
 Firms without that history rarely build the process from scratch for one hire.

 Frame your degree as a specialty occupation match